RandomSearch18/a-level-project/docs/readme.md

 - The `RouteCalculator` class
 - Stubs for the `RouteResult` and `RoutingOptions` classes

-I added `raise NotImplementedError` lines, and to-do comments where appropiate.
+I added `raise NotImplementedError` lines, and to-do comments where appropiate, because I will implement the logic for the other classes in future sprints.

 ---